ezsystems/commerce-documentation/docs/guide/wishlist_and_stored_baskets/wishlist_and_stored_basket_wishlist.md

 ### Wishlist links

-You can find the wishlist in the header of the website and in the profile page in right user menu:
+You can find the wishlist in the header of the website and in the profile page in the right user menu:

 ![](../img/wishlist_10.png)